 IF YOU DO BECOME ILL and you have been in the Clubhouse or used Association Facilities, please notify the Staff immediately so we can inform anyone who was in at the same time as you.
 We will protect your privacy if requested.

 MAJOR REPAVING PROJECT THROUGHOUT DUNBARTON

 The Dunbarton Community will soon be undergoing major asphalt work on the alleyways, pipe stems, and streets.
-The Board is finalizing the contract and expects work to begin in May.
-Residents can begin to learn some important issues about the process by clicking on this link.
-More importantly, residents should read the upcoming newsletter for more details and monitor their emails and this website for updates to include a future Frequently Asked Questions (FAQs) article.
-The project will be discussed at the April 20 Newcomers Orientation, and at the April 27 Board of Directors meeting.
-Residents should review the agenda for that meeting and submit any questions they might have for the Resident Open Forum portion of the meeting.
-Expect a further update on the progress of the project at the Annual Members Meeting in May.
+The Board is finalizing the contract.
+Residents can begin to learn some important issues about the process by reading the articles in the monthly newsletter.
+As the project is finalized, residents should monitor their emails and this website for updates to include a future Frequently Asked Questions (FAQs) article.
+The project will be discussed at a Special Board of Directors Meeting on May 18.
+Residents should submit any questions they might have for the Resident Open Forum portion of the meeting.
+Expect a more detailed update on the progress of the project at the Annual Members Meeting on May 25.

 In the left-hand menu of this Homepage is a selection for Prince William County Information.
 The first choice is PWC Government.
-This site contains a tremendous amount of information from the County including a continually updated listing of COVID-19 test locations.
-Accessing this website the most efficient method to keep up with the most current information from the County both for COVID issues (including testing sites and vaccination updates) and the day-to-day operation of the County.
-You can also sign up for emergency alerts from Prince William County by clicking www.pwcgov.org/alerts.
+This site contains a tremendous amount of information from the County including a continually updated listing of COVID-19 test locations and vaccine availability and instructions .
+Accessing this website the most efficient method to keep up with the most current information from the County both for COVID issues and the day-to-day operation of the County.